Dean Potter

-Dean Spaulding Potter (April 14, 1972 – May 16, 2015) was an American free climber, alpinist, BASE jumper, and highliner.
-He completed many hard first ascents, free solo ascents, speed ascents, and enchainments in Yosemite National Park and Patagonia.
+Dean Spaulding Potter (April 14, 1972 – May 16, 2015) was an American rock climber, alpinist, BASE jumper, and highliner, who invented the extreme sport of FreeBASE.
+He completed many technically hard first free ascents, free solo ascents, speed ascents, and enchainments in Yosemite National Park and in Patagonia.
 He won the Laureus World Action Sportsperson of the Year award in 2003.
-In 2015, he died in a wingsuit flying accident in Yosemite National Park.
+In 2015, he died in a wingsuit flying accident at Yosemite National Park.

 Early life

-Dean Potter was born in 1972 to an Army officer in a military hospital at Fort Leavenworth, Kansas and grew up in New Hampshire.
+Dean Potter was born in 1972 to an Army officer in a military hospital at Fort Leavenworth, Kansas and grew up in New Boston, New Hampshire.
+His parents divorced in 1979, when he was 7.
 He taught himself to climb when he was in 10th grade in southern New Hampshire.
 He attended the University of New Hampshire, where he rowed varsity crew.
 Potter quit college and pursued his passion for climbing.

 Climbing career

-Free solo
+Free solo climbing

-Potter climbed many new routes and completed many solo ascents in Yosemite and Patagonia.
-He free-solo climbed a small part of El Capitan in Yosemite, where he pioneered a route he called Easy Rider by climbing down the slabby upper pitches of the route Lurking Fear (hardest moves rated grade 5.10a) and then traversed Thanksgiving Ledge to complete the last six pitches and six hundred feet of the route Free Rider (hardest pitch 5.11d, two pitches of 5.10d, 5.10b, 5.10a and 5.7).
+Potter climbed many new routes and completed many solo ascents in Yosemite (e.g., Separate Reality) and in Patagonia.
+He free-solo climbed a small part of El Capitan in Yosemite, where he pioneered a route he called Easy Rider by climbing down the slabby upper pitches of the route Lurking Fear (hardest moves rated grade 5.10a) and then traversed Thanksgiving Ledge to complete the last six pitches and six hundred feet of the route Free Rider (5.11d, two 5.10ds, 5.10b, 5.10a and 5.7).
 This was the first major section of El Capitan to be free soloed, but his path avoided the significantly more challenging climbing on what is the easiest way up El Capitan below (several 5.12 pitches, with difficulty up to 5.12d on Free Rider).

-Big wall
+Big wall climbing

-In July 2006, Potter climbed The Reticent Wall, one of the hardest routes on El Capitan in Yosemite Valley, in 34 hours and 57 minutes with Ammon McNeely and Ivo Ninov, slashing five days off the existing time.
+In July 2006, Potter climbed The Reticent Wall, one of the hardest big wall aid climbing routes on El Capitan in Yosemite Valley, in 34 hours and 57 minutes with Ammon McNeely and Ivo Ninov, slashing five days off the existing time.
 Potter and Sean Leary set a new speed record for climbing up The Nose of El Capitan in November 2010.
-They ran up the 31-pitch route in 2 hours, 36 minutes, 45 seconds.
+They ascended the 31-pitch route in 2 hours, 36 minutes, 45 seconds.
 This was twenty seconds quicker than the existing record, set the previous October by Yuji Hirayama and Hans Florine.